mosbd/mma/README.md

 - Settings are automatically saved when changed
 - Windows startup setting is verified on application startup
 - Application path is automatically quoted in registry to handle paths with spaces
+- **New**: Single instance protection prevents multiple copies from running
 - **New**: Timeout changes can be applied instantly without restarting monitoring
 - **New**: Apply button provides immediate feedback and validation
 - **New**: Complete hotkey customization with intuitive dialog interface